 Overview

-The Hive Connection tab within Advanced Settings is your window into the performance and configuration of each video source within your Hive Studio.
+The Hive Connection tab within Advanced Settings is your window into the performance and configuration of each video source within your Hive.
 This panel offers detailed monitoring of how each source is sending and receiving video data across your network or cloud environment, including:

 Quality Scores for real-time stream health